rschristopher/ischristtrue.com/src/modern-views/free-will.md

-God is not only personal, but our very notion of personhood is from God, that is, we possess personhood because we were made in His image and likeness.
+God is not only personal, but our very notion of personhood is from God, that is, we possess personhood because we ware made in the image and likeness of God.
 Our free will exists in that we participate in His will.
 And His will is done.